delano0201/Cap-ark-verification-service/README.md

   if (result.valid) {
     console.log("✅ Human verified!");
+    // Logic to unlock your content here
-    // Proceed with form submission or content unlocking } else {
+  } else {
     console.error("❌ Token invalid or expired.");
   }